 In my workshops (and elsewhere) I always insist on the importance of client communication.

 Meaning: As a linguist – hence, a service provider – you need to be clear and specific in your communication with (prospective) clients.
 Don’t assume that they know all about your business.
-Even if a (prospective) client is a language-service company you don’t know for sure whether they know how you do business.
+Even if a prospect or client is a language-service company you don’t know for sure whether they know how you do business.
 They probably don’t.

 You need to tell them.

 In that client communication, asking the right questions is paramount.
 Don’t throw linguist lingo at them.
 For instance, don’t ask your client whether they need a translation or a transcreation.
 They probably won‘t know the difference (see separate blog post on “translation or transcreation”).
 Or they may be unsure whether you know the difference.
-Ask more generally phrased questions instead: What does your client need the text for, who is the target audience, who are the main competitors in the target market, where is it going to be published (if at all)?
+Ask more generally phrased questions instead.
+For instance: What does your client need the text for, who is the target audience, who are the main competitors in the target market, where is it going to be published (if at all)?
 Then suggest a solution, tailored to those specifics.